userfront/guide/all/guide/auth/multi-tenancy.md

 # Multi-tenancy

-Multi-tenancy allows you to sub-divide your application so that your users can have their own projects, teams, and organizations.
-The term "tenant" refers to one of these projects, teams, or organizations.
+Multi-tenancy allows you to sub-divide your application so that your users can have their own accounts, teams, and organizations.
+The term "tenant" refers to one of these accounts, teams, or organizations.

 Within a tenant, you can assign roles to your users.